 - Panic Disorder and

-- Generalised anxiety disorder and
+- Generalized anxiety disorder and

 - Menopausal symptoms, particularly hot flushes, in women with breast cancer

-As already discussed, venlafaxine belongs to the class of serotonin and norepinephrine reuptake inhibitors (SNRIs).
+As already discussed, Venlafaxine belongs to the serotonin and norepinephrine reuptake inhibitors (SNRIs) class.
 It works by potentiating (making more ‘active’) the neurotransmitter activity in the central nervous system (brain) and blocks the reuptake or reabsorption of serotonin and norepinephrine, prolonging their actions in the brain.

-How do antidepressants work?
+How do Antidepressants Work?

-Venlafaxine vs SSRIs
+Venlafaxine Vs. SSRIs

-Venlafaxine is a potent serotonin reuptake inhibitor than a norepinephrine reuptake inhibitor (Singh & Saadabad, 2020).
-In contrast, commonly prescribed Selective Serotonin Reuptake Inhibitors (SSRIs) in the UK are sertraline, fluoxetine, citalopram, escitalopram, and fluvoxamine, which mainly by increasing serotonin levels (MHRA, 2014).
+Venlafaxine is a more potent serotonin reuptake inhibitor than a norepinephrine reuptake inhibitor (Singh & Saadabad, 2020).
+In contrast, commonly prescribed Selective Serotonin Reuptake Inhibitors (SSRIs) in the UK are sertraline, fluoxetine, citalopram, escitalopram, and fluvoxamine, mainly by increasing serotonin levels (MHRA, 2014).
 Venlafaxine acts as a Selective serotonin reuptake inhibitor (SSRI) when given at low doses of 75mg/day and with high doses of 225 mg/day; it has a strong norepinephrine reuptake inhibitor activity (Singh & Saadabad, 2020).

-Many classes of antidepressants are available for treating mild to severe depression, anxiety and panic disorders.
+Many antidepressants are available for treating mild to severe depression, anxiety, and panic disorders.
 Selective serotonin reuptake inhibitors (SSRIs) are considered the first line of choice for treating depression as they are well tolerated and safer even when given in higher doses (1).

 Fluoxetine and citalopram are considered the most rational choice among SSRIs as they have fewer withdrawal symptoms (NICE, 2007).
-If the treatment fails to respond, then 2nd line of choice is to be considered, including Tricyclic antidepressant (TCA) or venlafaxine, especially for a more severe form of depression (BNF, 2021).
-Overall, venlafaxine is well tolerated than TCAs.
+If the treatment fails to respond, then 2nd line of choice is to be considered, including Tricyclic antidepressant (TCA) or Venlafaxine, especially for a more severe form of depression (BNF, 2021).
+Overall, Venlafaxine is well tolerated than TCAs.

-The aim was to treat patients with moderate to severe depression who have failed to respond to treatment with other selective serotonin reuptake inhibitor.
-The results regarding efficacy were similar for both citalopram and venlafaxine.
-Still, the patients with severe depression were found to benefit more from venlafaxine therapy rather than switching to other SSRIs, for example, citalopram (NICE, 2007).
+The aim was to treat patients with moderate to severe depression who have failed to respond to treatment with other selective serotonin reuptake inhibitors.
+The results regarding efficacy were similar for both citalopram and Venlafaxine.
+Still, the patients with severe depression were found to benefit more from Venlafaxine therapy rather than switching to other SSRIs, for example, citalopram (NICE, 2007).